LingConLab/documentation/README.md

 * bad: `2019.03.14_Adyghe_Neshukay_sp4_shha.wav`,
 * good: `2019.03.14_Adyghe_Neshukay_sp4_head_shha.wav`).

 If files should be run in a particular order, prefix them with numbers.
 If it seems likely you’ll have more than 10 files, left pad with zero (`01.bla-bla...`, `02.bla-bla...`, ... `09.bla-bla...`, `10.bla-bla...`...).
 Pay attention to capitalization, since you, or some of your collaborators, might be using an operating system with a case-insensitive file system, so **never** use names that differ only in their capitalization.
+If you have multiple files it is better to add to `README.md` specification for each meaningful file containing information about purpose of files, programming language they written (including version) etc.

 ### 2.3 Code
 It is nice to limit your code to 80 characters per line.
 Long code lines are bad for readability.
 Also, many people prefer editor windows that are about 80 characters wide.